theRTB/GT7ShiftTone/README.md

 - ~~**GT7ShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information (requires ZIP download)~~

 Changes:
+- Improved algorithm to derive points on the power curve, especially the final point.
+- Displayed shift points are now rounded to the nearest 25.
+The method used in this program probably isn't even accurate enough for that.
 - Power curves are now saved based on the Car ID.
 They can be modified/created through Excel as well (tab separated file).
+Default save folder: curves\.

 ## Implementation

 The approach is to get consecutive points of acceleration values across a large range of RPMs up to revlimit.
 These acceleration values include the acceleration from engine torque minus various resistive forces.
-We derive drag by letting the car coast with the clutch engaged and measure how much the car slows based on speed.
+We derive an effective sum of resistive forces by letting the car coast with the clutch engaged and measure how much the car slows based on GPS speed.
 We add this back to the acceleration curve to cancel out the drag and this gives us the basic torque curve.
-We effectively ignore other sources of losses such as rolling resistance as drag is dominant at higher speeds: The resulting curve is close enough.
+We use the resulting power curve to derive shift points.

 The Tone Offset is dynamic.
 The program keeps track of the time between a shift tone and an initiated shift, and modifies the running Tone Offset if the tone is early or late.